yungga123/vis/README.md

         - User - general use of basic MIS system (user)
         - Sales - general use of sales dashboard (sales)
         - Office Admin - Administrator of Office (ofcadmin)
+        - HR - HR access such as payroll and employee data (hr)

 2. Quarter () -> will be auto generated depends on input date.